-- a. about you and your team - b. if you have received any investment from external sources (including how much and the funding source).
-If not, why not? - c. if you receive any non-financial assistance (e.g. mentoring, access to networks, advice or other guidance, etc.) If not, why not?
+- a. about yourself and your team - b. if you have received any investment from external sources (including how much and the funding source).
+If not, why not?
+What funding alternatives have you considered or pursued? - c. what growth looks like for your business (e.g. in terms of revenue, employees, new markets etc.)

 6.1.3.
-EOI Stage One Assessment criterion 3
+Stage One Assessment criterion 3